 London has long since been thought of as the ‘Divorce Capital’ of the world, largely due to it’s favourable views on division of assets based on parties’ needs.

 The right to start divorce proceedings, and therefore financial proceedings, in the UK depends on domicile and residence.
 Most expatriate couples will be found to have maintained English domicile, particularly in the UAE where citizenship is unlikely.

-Should parties reach agreements in mediation they can then use UK lawyers to draft legally binding agreements, which can then be lodged in UK courts.
-Expatriates should be aware that orders made in England and Wales are not enforceable un the UAE but can be enforced in other jurisdictions.
+Should parties reach agreements in mediation they can then use UK lawyers working in the UAE to draft legally binding agreements, which can then be lodged in UK courts.
+Expatriates should be aware that orders made in England and Wales are not enforceable in the UAE but can be enforced in other jurisdictions.

-As a mediator I see my role as helping both sides to a dispute to navigate an incredibly daunting system to achieve an outcome that best suits their needs and the needs of their children.
-In order to accomplish this I have to call upon my many years of experience as a mediator working and teaching on an international level.
+As a mediator, it is my role to help both sides of a dispute to navigate an incredibly daunting system to achieve an outcome that best suits their needs and the needs of their children.
+In order to accomplish this I call upon my many years of experience as a mediator working and teaching on an international level.
 I also call upon my established network of professionals whom I know I can rely on to provide sound advice for clients when the need arises.